The snapd-control interface

 plugs: snapd: interface: snapd-control refresh-schedule: managed

-sudo snap set core refresh.schedule=managed
+sudo snap set core refresh.timer=managed

-The last step activates the manual refresh option, skipping upcoming refresh attempts.
+The last step activates the manual-only refresh option, skipping upcoming refresh attempts.
 These values are rechecked and reconfirmed before every future refresh attempt.
 If any of the steps stop being true, the snap refresh proceeds.

 The test code can be found in the snapd repository: https://github.com/snapcore/snapd/blob/master/interfaces/builtin/snapd_control.go